HypothesisWorks/hypothesis/docs/settings.rst

 4. Attempting to shrink an example found in phases 2 or 3 to a more manageable one (explicit examples cannot be shrunk).

-The phases setting provides you fine grained control over which of these run, with each phase corresponding to a value on the Phase enum:
+The phases setting provides you with fine grained control over which of these run, with each phase corresponding to a value on the :class:`~hypothesis._settings.Phase` enum:

 1. ``Phase.explicit`` controls whether explicit examples are run.
 2. ``Phase.reuse`` controls whether previous examples will be reused.